Medmakrini/taskmanager/README.md

 ## Features

 - Add, delete, and mark tasks as complete/incomplete.
-- A default task that redirects to a LinkedIn profile upon completion.
 - Persist tasks using AsyncStorage.
 - Responsive and animated UI with react-native-animatable.
 - Context API for state management.